-2) The City will not exchange property that is more than the market value, appraised, or comparable sales of the property it is trying to acquire.
-In the event that the Cityowned property is valued more than the property to be acquired, the landowner must pay the City the difference in value.

-The landowner of the parcel being acquired by the City will be responsible for all costs associated with the sale.
+- 2) The City will not exchange property that is more than the market value, appraised, or comparable sales of the property it is trying to acquire.
+In the event that the Cityowned property is valued more than the property to be acquired, the landowner must pay the City the difference in value. - 3) The city will not be responsible for any of the buyer's closing costs associated with the real estate transaction.